 - You already know a lot about them — and they already know you.

 - It’s generally less expensive and more profitable to upsell and cross-sell existing customers than to acquire new ones.

 - The more products and services a customer has with you, the less likely they are to leave.

 To position your organization as a customer solutions provider, you first must thoroughly understand your customers’ wants and needs.
 Some customers may flat out tell you what those are if you ask — perhaps through customer surveys or short, teller-prompted questionnaires.
 But, chances are, you’ll also need to do some data analysis.

 Luckily, as a bank, you have ample opportunity to collect data through account openings, bank transactions, purchase histories linked to accounts with you, behavior at your website, etc.

 Now use it!
 Through analytics and modeling, your data can show you which products are most likely to be of interest to which customers, helping you position your marketing messages for greatest relevance and thus optimal results.
 For instance:

-- A customer who recently made an unusually large deposit may be ripe for a Certificate of Deposit offer or financial planning message.
+- A customer who recently made an unusually large deposit may be ripe for a CD offer or financial planning message.